 How frequently will I receive updated information about the child I'm sponsoring?

-Your child should write to you at least once a year to let you know what is going on in his/her life.
+Your sponsored child should write to you at least once a year to let you know what is going on in his/her life.
 In addition, CMF will notify sponsors any time we are made aware of a major event that occurs in the life of your child.
 If you would ever like an update on your child, you are welcome to contact us, and we would be happy to reach out to our field team about that.
 It may take a few days, but we will get back to you!

 What happens if my child leaves the program?

 We give children a three-month grace period if they stop attending school.
 During this time, the social workers and program managers are doing everything possible to get the child back in the program.
 During the time that a student is not attending, your donations continue to go toward covering the costs for children in the program.
 If the child doesn’t return after three months, we officially remove them from the program and connect you with another child in need of sponsorship.